-Many years back there were more than thrice the number of banks presently in Nigeria.
-However, in the mid-parts of 2004 the Nigerian Government decided to set operational standards for all the different categories of banks – which so many of them were unable to meet up with.
+Many years back there were more than thrice the number of banks present in Nigeria right now.
+However, in the mid-parts of 2004, the Nigerian Government decided to set operational standards for all the different categories of banks – which so many of them were unable to meet up with.

 The 25 billion naira minimum capital base set for most commercial banks was unachievable – and as a result, reacquisition or merging were the two possible options.